RobTaylor76/RailsDashboardTest/plan.md

 ## Next Steps

-**Current Status:** Phase 2 Complete ✅
+**Current Status:** Phase 3 Complete ✅

-**Ready to Start:** Phase 3, Step 4 - Implement Turbo Streams
+**Ready to Start:** Phase 4, Step 6 - Add Stimulus Controllers

-The data layer is now complete and the dashboard displays real data from the database.
-We're ready to add real-time updates using Turbo Streams to make the dashboard truly live.
+The real-time functionality is now complete with Turbo Streams and background jobs working together.
+The dashboard automatically updates every 30 seconds and users can manually refresh data.
+We're ready to add more interactive features and advanced real-time capabilities.